Heat vs. Knicks Injury Report Today - May 6

 Heat Season Insights

-- The Heat's offense has been much better over their last 10 games, putting up 119.3 points per contest compared to the 109.5 they've averaged this year.
+- The Heat's offense has been much better over their last 10 games, putting up 119.3 points per contest compared to the 109.5 they've averaged this season.

 Knicks Season Insights

-- The Knicks score an average of 116 points per game, 6.2 more points than the 109.8 the Heat give up.
+- The Knicks score an average of 116 points per game, 6.2 more points than the 109.8 the Heat give up to opponents.

-- In their previous 10 games, the Knicks are posting 108.9 points per contest, 7.1 fewer points than their season average (116).
+- The Knicks are scoring 108.9 points per game over their previous 10 games, which is 7.1 fewer points than their average for the season (116).

 Heat vs. Knicks Betting Info